English 2Curriculum

 AS

-• Drama – critical response to Shakespeare and a creative/personal response to a C20th dramatist
+• Drama – Critical response to Shakespeare and a creative/personal response to a 20th Century dramatist

 • Comparative study of Poetry written after 1800